convox/console-app/README.md

 # Console Installation

 This guide assumes you are installing the Console on the latest, EKS-based (v3) Rack.
-If you want to install your Console on an ECS-based v2 Rack, please see the guide [here](README_version2_racks.md)
+If you want to install your Console on an ECS-based v2 Rack, there are a couple of notes below of extra steps to perform.

 ## Application Setup